 All automations run once every hour on all non-closed tickets.
 They execute, or fire, on all tickets where conditions are met.

 For information about creating and managing automations, see Streamlining workflow with time-based events and automations.
-For a list of default automations, About Zendesk default automations.
+For a list of default automations, The Support default automations.

 Essential facts for automations

 - Automations are time-based; they take action when a time-event occurs, not immediately after a ticket is created or updated

 - Automations run every hour, but not necessarily top-of-the-hour; they will start at some point during the hour.

 - Automations do not run or fire on closed tickets.

 - An automation must contain a condition that is true only once or an action that nullifies at least one of the conditions.